 Cancel your federal debt if you never earned that degree.

-Closed school student loan discharge is a student loan cancellation program for students who were enrolled in or recently withdrew from a school that shut down.
+Closed-school student loan discharge is a cancellation program for students who were enrolled in or recently withdrew from a school that shut down.
 Qualifying for discharge means you won’t have to pay for loans you took out to attend that school.

 It’s only available for federal loans, though some private providers might also discharge your loans separately if your school shuts down.

 Can my federal loans be discharged due to coronavirus?

 There is no coronavirus student loan discharge option as of March 16, 2020.
 Even if your school closed temporarily, you’re still responsible for repaying your student loans.
 Contact your servicer and look into income-driven repayments, deferment and forbearance if you’re struggling with your bills during the coronavirus outbreak.